dewi-alliance/hotspot-manufacturers/applications/smart-host-technology.md

 * Which countries have you previously shipped regulatory FCC or CE approved products?
 ``Middle east(United Arab Emirates)``
 * Which countries do you plan to ship to?
-``Local turkey,Europe and Middle east (Kuwait, Saudi Arabia, United Arab Emirates, Lebanon, Egypt, Qatar, Bahrain and Jordan)``
+``Local turkey,Europe and Middle east (Kuwait, Saudi Arabia, United Arab Emirates, Lebanon, Egypt, Qatar, Bahrain)``

 ## Customer Support (required)